Project 4: A Scheme Interpreter

 42

-Hint: For the last example, where the body of a cond
+Hint: For the last example, where the body of a cond case has multiple

-expressions, use eval_all
+expressions, use eval_all.

-is undefined if there are no true predicates and no
+The value of a cond is undefined if there are no true predicates and no

-.
-In such a case, do_cond_form
+else.
+In such a case, do_cond_form should return okay.

 scm> (cond (False 1) (False 2))